-Full and safe access was not available to the roof void area due to this being outwith the scope of the inspection.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items.

-Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely inspectable from the surrounding ground level.
+Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level.